shadowlerone/shadowlerone/README.md

 Greetings!

-Welcome to my corner of the internt.
+Welcome to my corner of the internet.
 One of my many corners in this world wide web.

 Who am I?
 Welllllll see that's kinda complicated.
 I do a lot: music, photography, curling...
 But none of that is exactly relevant here.
 My projects range from fun and quirky to stupid and complex.
 You'll find everything from failed experiments to work projects here.
 It's a truly unfortunate mix.